ivanp1994/telompy/README.md

 Since optical mapping by BNGO can easily achieve chromosome-level coverage, we will refer to the first step as "molecule-to-contig" and the second step as "contig-to-chromosome" alignment.
 All locations of relevant files are specified in `const.py` for (relative) future-proofing should BNGO deem a change in the structure is necessary.

+### Estimated run time and memory allocation
+Given that TelOMpy uses information from final results, its footprint is rather small (miniscule when compared to the BNGO's assembling pipeline).
+It mostly depends on the number of samples, but the max time and RAM usage is around ~10 mins and 2 GB or RAM.
+Below is the runtime info from now defunct HPC Isabella, using Intel Xeon NX360 server (note the difference between CPU and System Time):

+Job 1692652 (extracting_telomeres) Complete
+ User             = ipokrova
+ Queue            = p28.q@nx360-m5-03-09.isabella
+ Host             = nx360-m5-03-09.isabella
+ Start Time       = 11/16/2023 13:52:52
+ End Time         = 11/16/2023 13:55:24
+ User Time        = 00:10:52
+ System Time      = 00:01:23
+ Wallclock Time   = 00:02:32
+ CPU              = 00:12:16
+ Max vmem         = 1.993G